esl/code-beam-america/_talks/contributing-to-the-erlang-ecosystem.md

 If you're new to the community, you'll learn how to get started and grow in the community - even if you have as little experience as i did.

-Maintainers will see how the community helped me to make valuable contributions, how it got in my way, and how my experiences can help their projects."
+Maintainers will see how the community helped me to make valuable contributions, how it got in my way, and how my experiences can help their projects.

 **OBJECTIVES:**
 This talk has 2 major objectives: